VidhyashreeX/TodoSummaryAssistant_Leucine/README.md

 3. **External Integrations**:
    - DeepSeek AI for intelligent summarization with fallback mechanism
    - Slack webhooks for simple, reliable message sending

-### UI/UX Decisions

-1. **Color Scheme**:
-   - Primary color for main actions
-   - Accent (green) color for task creation
-   - Clear contrast between interactive and static elements
-   - Dark mode support for user preference

-2. **Interaction Design**:
-   - Modal-based task creation/editing for focused interaction
-   - Immediate feedback for all user actions
-   - Clear loading states during async operations

-3. **Information Architecture**:
-   - Tasks are central to the experience
-   - Summary panel provides AI-generated insights
-   - Simple, focused sidebar navigation

-## Deployment

-This application can be deployed to any Node.js hosting platform:

-1. **Vercel/Netlify**: Ideal for frontend deployment
-2. **Heroku/Railway**: Good options for full-stack deployment
-3. **Docker**: Container setup available for custom deployments

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.